CSP 2018 Staff Applications are open until March 3rd!

 On behalf of His Eminence Archbishop Demetrios, thank you for your interest in serving on the Camp Saint Paul Summer 2018 Staff.
 Camp Saint Paul is the crown jewel of youth ministry in the Direct Archdiocesan District.
 Our goal is for each participant to gain a more intimate understanding of our faith and heritage and, ultimately develop a closer relationship with Christ.
 Our Staff Members are a crucial component of this mission.
 As a Staff Member, you will be on the front lines with our campers, guiding them in activities, serving as a trusted friend and advisor, and, most importantly, providing a positive example of living in this world as an Orthodox Christian.

-Note: Staff Applicants must be Orthodox Christians and must be at least 18 years old and have graduated high school in 2017 or before.
+Note: Deadline to apply is March 3rd, 2018.
+Staff Applicants must be Orthodox Christians and must be at least 18 years old and have graduated high school in 2017 or before.

 Serving as a Camp Saint Paul Staff Member is an incredible opportunity to positively influence our youth.
 Our Staff Members are fun, creative, caring Orthodox Christians eager to make a difference in our campers' spiritual lives.
 Without our dedicated and loving staff, Camp Saint Paul would not be the great success that it is!